17aclemons/NcaaWebscraperSUUSportsAnalytics/README.md

 Go to this link https://www.anaconda.com/products/individual#Downloads or search Anaconda in a internet browser and look for individual downloads.
-Download the appropriate version for your operating system (If you don't know what your OS is and your not using a mac, its probably windows)
+Download the appropriate version for your operating system (If you don't know what your OS is and your not using a Mac, its probably windows)
 ![Image](https://github.com/17aclemons/NcaaWebscraperSUUSportsAnalytics/blob/main/images/anaconda.PNG)